 Apple blondies have been my favourite new discovery this autumn.
-These delectable squares have the shape and texture of brownies, but all the delightful flavours of a freshly baked apple pie!
-Cinnamon-tossed apples and brown butter really enhance this treat.
+And my brown butter apple blondies are deliciously infused with brown sugar and brown butter, and studded throughout with cinnamon-spiced apples, making them the best fall treat.
+These delicious squares have the texture of dense and chewy brownies, but all the delightful flavours of a freshly baked apple pie.

 Ingredients